radian-software/straight.el/README.md

 #### Hooks run by `straight-use-package`

-Currently, `straight-use-package` supports three hooks:
+Currently, `straight-use-package` supports four hooks:

 * `straight-vc-git-post-clone-hook`: The functions in this hook are run just after cloning a git repository.
 This allows users to